 We do not require prior professional film making experience.
 (But it doesn’t hurt! )

-We do not currently offer dual degree programs (ie a joint degree in MFA Social Documentary and MFA Computer Art).
+No, we do not currently offer dual degree programs (i.e. a joint degree in MFA Social Documentary and MFA Computer Art).
 However, students whose interests lead them to explore other disciplines are allowed to audit up to four courses offered by the undergraduate and continuing education departments.
 On rare occasions students may audit courses in another graduate department, subject to the approval of both department chairs.

 Our MFA program is designed to be completed over the course of 2 years of full-time study.
-Only in exceptional circumstances (illness, family issues) will an extension be granted after the thesis year.
-In that case, a matriculation fee will be paid by the student to remain enrolled in the program.
+In exceptional circumstances (such as illness or family issues) an extension will be granted.

 An MFA offers more post-graduate opportunities for roughly the same investment of time and money required by many certificate programs and MA degrees.
 The MFA is recognized as a terminal degree, and allows graduates to seek tenure track employment in academic settings.

 New York City is one of the major hubs of non-fiction film and television production in the country, so our students are at an advantage when it comes to finding work post-graduation.
 Instead of relocating, many of our students choose to stay based in New York, and make use of the contacts they’ve made through the SocDoc department.